barcode16/Getting_And_Cleaning_Data/README.md

 The submitted script file achieves all of the above objectives using the following steps, each of which is indicated using comments in the script itself:

+1. Step 1 - Download and unzip the data (if necessary) and load the required R packages (this analysis uses *dplyr*, *data.table* and *stringr*)
-1. Step 1 - Read all of the required data from the 8 source data files, extracting only the measurements on the mean and standard deviation for each measurement.
+2. Step 2 - Read all of the required data from the 8 source data files (steps 2a-2d within the R script)
-2. Step 2 - Merges the training and test sets to create a one data set.
+3. Step 3 - Merges the training and test sets to create a one data set.
-3. Step 3 - Replace numeric labels with descriptive labels and apply descriptive column names, using gsub() to remove non alphnumeric symbols from the variable names (which makes it easier to handle the names with R)
+4. Step 4 - Replace numeric labels with descriptive labels and apply descriptive column names, using gsub() to remove non alphnumeric symbols from the variable names (which makes it easier to handle the names with R)
+5. Step 5 -  Filter the data to only include the measurements on the mean and standard deviation for each measurement.
+Variables which contain the text "MeanFreq" are *not* included, as these do not appear to be measurements on the mean of the measurement in question.
-4. Step 4 - Finalise the first tidy data set.
+6. Step 6 - Finalise the tidy data set by assigning the results from the above steps to a new variable.
-5. Step 5 - Calculate the average of each variable for each subject and activity and assign to a second final tidy data set.
+7. Step 7 - Calculate the average of each variable for each subject and activity (using functions from the **dplyr** package) and assign to a second final tidy data set.
-6. Step 6 - Write the tidy data to a "txt" file.
+8. Step 8 - Write the tidy data to a "txt" file.

 ## The Source Data